-God called Abram to leave his country and his people and go to a land that he would show him (Genesis 12 and Acts 7:2-4).
+God called Abram to leave Haran and his people and finish the journey to Canaan (Genesis 12 and Acts 7:2-4).
 Abram was married to Sarai.
 At this point in the story, they did not have any children.
 Abram left as the Lord told him.
-He took his wife, Sarai, his nephew Lot and all their possessions.
+He took his wife, Sarai, his nephew Lot, all their possessions and established his own household - just because God told him to.

 Ask the children if they have ever moved.
 Were they nervous?
 Was it scary?
 Imagine if you packed up your house and started moving before you even knew where you were going!
 In this lesson, we learn about a man who did just that.